sikhlana/cdktfs/README.md

 ---

-This is highly opinionated CDKTF template for Typescript that I use for myself to ease my IaaC development and have been using this in production environments without any hitch.
+This is highly opinionated CDKTF template for Typescript that I developed to ease my IaaC development and have been using this is production environment for some time now without any hitch.

 **If you want to see a real-life example of how this template works, visit [this repo](https://github.com/sikhlana/terraform).**